oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

       composer install -n

-4. If you are using an Enterprise edition application, :ref:`update the parameters.yml file <for-using-enterprise-services-update-parameters-yml-file>`.
+4. If you are using an Enterprise edition application, update the parameters.yml file.

    .. code-block:: bash